matt1432/KapowarrReact/docs/settings/mediamanagement.md

 - 0x (2 digits, i.e. 01, 02...99, 100)
 - 00x (3 digits, i.e. 001, 002...099, 100)

+## Folders

+### Create Empty Volume Folders

+When scanning for files, if a volume folder doesn't exist, create it.

 ## Converting

 The "Converting" feature allows you to change the format of your files (e.g. from cbr to cbz).
 Extracting archive files also falls under "converting".